httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    7. If input_string is empty, return dictionary.
    8. Consume the first character of input_string; if it is not ",", fail parsing.
    9. Discard any leading OWS characters from input_string.
-   0. If input_string is empty, there is a trailing comma; fail parsing.
+   0. If input_string is empty or the first character of input_string is ",", fail parsing.
 3. No structured data has been found; return dictionary (which is empty).

 Note that when duplicate Dictionary keys are encountered, all but the last instance are ignored.